 Students with disabilities must meet the state or district levels of performance for student progression unless the disabling condition prevents the student from attaining the required levels of performance in the regular curriculum in pursuit of a standard diploma.
-In such cases, promotion will be based on the student meeting the goals and objectives on the Individual Education Plan.
+In such cases, promotion will be determined by the IEP team and based on the student meeting the goals and objectives on the Individual Education Plan.
 See Good Cause regarding mandatory grade 3 retention if applicable.